-Publication

-- 3 Tax Information for Military Personnel - □ 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad - 559 Survivors, Executors, and Administrators - □ 596 Earned Income Credit

-Form (and Instructions)

-- □ 1040X Amended U.S. Individual Income Tax Return - 1310 Statement of Person Claiming Refund Due A Deceased Taxpayer - 2848 Power of Attorney and Declaration of Representative - □ 4868 Application for Automatic Extension of Time To File U.S. Individual Income Tax Return
+Publication ☐ 3 Tax Information for Military Personnel ☐ 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad ☐ 559 Survivors, Executors, and Administrators ☐ 596 Earned Income Credit Form (and Instructions) ☐ 1040X Amended U.S. Individual Income Tax Return ☐ 1310 Statement of Person Claiming Refund Due A Deceased Taxpayer □ 2848 Power of Attorney and Declaration of Representative ☐ 4868 Application for Automatic Extension of Time

 Ordering publications and forms.
-To order free publications and forms, call our toll-free telephone 1-800- TAX-FORM (1-800-829-3676).
+To order free publications and forms, call 1-800-TAX-FORM (1-800-829-3676).
 You can also write to the IRS Forms Distribution Center nearest you.
 Check your income tax package for the address.

 Free tax help.
 You can get free tax help from IRS throughout the year.
-Publication 910, Free Tax Services, describes many of the free tax information and services you can receive, including telephone help, next.
+Publication 910, Guide to Free Tax Services, describes many of the free tax information and services you can receive, including telephone help, next.

 Telephone help.
 You can call the IRS with your tax questions Monday through Friday during regular business hours.
-Check your telephone book for the local number or you can call toll-free 1-800-829-1040.
+Check your telephone book for the local number or you can call 1-800-829-1040.